Arani, Tiruvannamalai: Economy

-Major revenue generated from couple of business Rice production and Silk saree weaving, more than 300 rice mills to produce best quality rice called "Arni Ponni" from paddy, the town also has a large communities of silk weavers who specialize in making silk sarees.
-Hand looms are most frequently used for the weaving, although recently some have turned to mechanized methods such as Power looms.
-Arani is the number one in revenue earning in Tiruvannamalai District, Tamil Nadu.
-Though the town is not well known outside Tamil Nadu, a bulk of India's silk apparels is produced by the people of Arani.
+Major revenue is generated from certain businessss: rice production and silk saree weaving.
+There are more than 300 rice mills to produce rice called "Arni Ponni" from paddies.
+The town also has a large communities of silk weavers who specialise in making silk sarees.
+Hand looms are most frequently used for weaving, although recently some have turned to mechanised methods such as power looms.
+Aarani is the town with the most revenue in Tiruvannamalai District.
+Though the town is not well known outside Tamil Nadu, a large quantity of India's silk apparels is produced by the people of Aarani.

-Transport

-By Road

-Arani is well connected to major cities by road and road.
-The city of Arni is connected by various well-paved roads, In 2018 NHAI and Ministry of Road Transport and Highways minister Nitin Gadkari proposed Rs.10,000 crore Chennai to Salem Eight Lane Green Corridor Express Highway which connects through Arani and distance is just 277.3 km from Chennai to Salem but this project has been facing opposition from a section of locals including farmers, over fears of losing their farm lands and many environmentalists were against this project because the project has been proposed through the reserve forest and water bodies, so this project has kept in pending.